lancedb/lance/docs/format.rst

 ~~~~~~~~~~~~~~~~~~~

 If two writers try to commit at the same time, one will succeed and the other
 will fail.
-The failed writer should attempt to retry the commit.
+The failed writer should attempt to retry the commit, but only if
+it's changes are compatible with the changes made by the successful writer.

+The changes for a given commit are recorded as a transaction file, under the
+``_transactions`` prefix in the dataset directory.
+The transaction file is a
+serialize ``Transaction`` protobuf message.
+See the ``transaction.proto`` file
+for its definition.

 .. image:: _static/conflict_resolution_flow.png